tripzilch/tripzilch.github.io/articles/probability.md

 [`1 - min(R(3), R())`](https://randomometer.netlify.app/?lo=0&hi=1&bins=150&code=return+1-min%28R%283%29%2CR%28%29%29)

-It's actually quite easy to see that the last two formulas are equivalent, taking the "one minus" outside of the `min`, and because `R()` is the same as `1 - R()` (because it's the uniform distribution).
+It's actually quite easy to see that the last two formulas are equivalent, taking the "one minus" outside of the `min`, and because `R()` is the same as `1 - R()` (because the uniform distribution remains the same when you invert it).

 I think it's super interesting that `max(R(), R())` is equivalent to doing `sqrt(R())`, and I wonder if playing around with this idea might in certain other situations allow us to avoid a `sqrt` function, which may be more expensive than generating two random numbers.